-And as I look back now, I can feel compassion where I once felt shame.
+As I look back now, I can feel compassion where I once felt shame.
 I can see that scared young woman, holding so tightly to the coins in her hand.
-She thought she had to fend for herself, that she had to fight a solitary war against scarcity.
+She thought she had to fend for herself, that she had to fight a solitary war against scarcity and anxiety.
 But that simply wasn’t true.

 I want to tell her, Honey, it’s okay.
 You will have enough, always.
 I mean, look around you.
 When the fog of fear dissipates, you’ll see it: you have friendship, adventure, forgiveness.
 You are already rich.
 You don’t have to be afraid.